 Due to a trading ban set by the US in 1959, Cuba has effectively stopped in time and vintage American muscle cars still line the streets.
 But in recent years, Cuba has opened up to tourism.
 Cuba is more accessible now than it has been for many decades, and tourists regularly flock to its colourful cities and luxurious beaches.

-However you plan to spend your holiday, it's important that you get travel insurance for Cuba to protect yourself against any unforeseen eventualities.
+However you plan to spend your holiday, it's important that you get travel insurance for Cuba to protect yourself against unforeseen events.

 Below is some more information about our products, for which Terms and Conditions apply.
 Please visit the policy information hub for full details.